 Ghosts of the Gulf

-Believe it or not, the St. Pete Beach area has a spooky past.
-Read about several documented haunts in our special Halloween feature.
+Believe it or not, St. Pete Beach has a spooky past.
+Read about several documented haunts.

 Photos by Steven Kovich unless otherwise credited.

 401 Gulf Way St. Pete Beach, FL 33706 727-289-8767 Facebook page

 Quietly nestled behind the large Australian pines sits a charming little beachside hotel.
 Built in 1906 by a minister, the Castle Hotel is the oldest consecutively running hotel on Florida’s Gulf Coast.
 The inn was very much ahead of its time.
 Unlike most hotels during the early 1900s, the Castle was built with a bathroom for each of its rooms, rather than just one at the end of the hall for guests to share.
 The two-story historic inn with its fourteen rooms and basement (a rare piece of architecture here in Florida, especially near the beaches) faces the ocean, offering guests postcard-worthy views of the surf, sand, and sunsets.